Adult Confirmation Preparation

-You will need to complete an Adult Sacrament Registration Form and bring copies of the certificates verifying that you have received your Baptism and First Communion.
+You will need to complete an Adult Sacrament Registration Form and provide copies of the certificates verifying that you have received your Baptism and First Communion.
 You will need a sponsor who has received all his/her sacraments and is living according to the teachings of the Catholic Church.
-Adults will be confirmed at the Cathedral of St. Raymond in Joliet, generally on the Sunday after Easter.
-There is no fee for these classes.
+Adults will be confirmed at the Cathedral of St. Raymond in Joliet.

 Sacrament of Confirmation